Philogone Segard

-Philogone Segard, born on 23 April 1858 in Saleux and who died on 21 February 1927 in Dury, was a rope-maker and anarchist from Saint-Denis.
+Philogone Segard (23 April 1858 – 21 February 1927) was a rope-maker and anarchist from Saint-Denis.
 Segard was a notable figure in anarchist circles of Saint-Denis during the 1880s and 1890s, becoming an important figure in the anarchist movement in France.

 Born into a working-class family, Segard married Marie Léonie Mécrent and moved with her to Saint-Denis.
 There, the couple became involved with anarchist circles in the northern suburbs of Paris, where they became prominent figures.
 Segard was particularly close to Désiré Pauwels and was involved with the Clichy affair, where he shot at gendarmes.
 As a result of the Clichy affair he fled with Pauwels to London, where they resided for a time with Louise Michel, he returned to France in 1892.
 He re-established the Saint-Denis anarchist group and was acquainted with Ravachol during the period preceding the start of what was called the Ère des attentats.
 A radical militant, he was frequently raided and arrested but managed to avoid convictions for heavy sentences.
 In 1894 Segard left Île-de-France for Amiens, where he continued his anarchist activism in the following years.
 He died in 1927.

 His police photograph is part of the Metropolitan Museum of Art (MET) collections.